as adopted by the General Council, Dublin, June 2007

 (ii) organisations: two votes for each organisation.
 Organisation representatives may not also vote in an individual capacity.

-(e) Postal or electronic ballots shall be restricted to full members as follows:
+(e) Postal ballots shall be restricted to full members as follows:

 (i) individual member: one vote

 (f) The Treasurer shall maintain an updated register of all members and this shall be available on request to any member.